Call signs in the United States: FM and TV translator stations

 Translators are low-powered transmitters that rebroadcast an originating station's programming on a different channel or frequency.
 The naming convention for FM translators includes their three-digit FM channel number (from 200 to 300), followed by two sequentially assigned letters – for example, K237FR.
 The translator may identify itself hourly by voice or Morse code.
 The primary station may instead choose to identify all its translators together; if it does so, the identification must occur once between 7 a.m. and 9 a.m., once between 12:55 p.m. and 1:05 p.m., and once between 4 p.m. and 6 p.m. local time.

 The policy for TV translators consists of a leading geographical letter K or W, followed by the two-digit channel number on which they operate (02-83), and closing with two sequentially assigned letters; for example, W04AX.
-In 2009, the FCC began allowing digital television stations to apply for "digital replacement" translator stations, which are not given a separate call sign, instead taking on the one of the primary station.
+In 2009, the FCC began allowing digital television stations to apply for "digital replacement" translator stations, which are not given a separate call sign, instead taking on that of the primary station.
 This is only in the case of areas that would lose coverage due to the digital television transition.
 As of 2014, channels 7, 9, and 13 in the western United States are up to K07Zx, K09Zx, and K13Zx, respectively.
 In the digital era, these call signs continue in use with an optional -D suffix to indicate digital operation.

 The FCC has since extended K-prefixed translator call signs on channels 7 and 13 to three-letter suffixes; what is now KMNF-LD operated briefly under the six-character call sign K13AAR-D in 2018, and was later granted a channel 7 construction permit with call sign K07AAH-D before changing to its current sign.